slidenerd/ec2-mean-test/EC2.md

  13. if you already have a running instance and did not do this step, no worries, go to your **Dashboard** and you will see a Volumes Section which allows you to do the same thing.
  14. Click on **Next: Add Tags** and let's proceed

-## Open a file

-You can open a file from **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Open from**.
-Once opened in the workspace, any modification in the file will be automatically synced.

-## Save a file

-You can save any file of the workspace to **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Save on**.
-Even if a file in the workspace is already synced, you can save it to another location.
-StackEdit can sync one file with multiple locations and accounts.

-## Synchronize a file

-Once your file is linked to a synchronized location, StackEdit will periodically synchronize it by downloading/uploading any modification.
-A merge will be performed if necessary and conflicts will be resolved.

-If you just have modified your file and you want to force syncing, click the **Synchronize now** button in the navigation bar.

-> **Note:** The **Synchronize now** button is disabled if you have no file to synchronize.

-## Manage file synchronization

-Since one file can be synced with multiple locations, you can list and manage synchronized locations by clicking **File synchronization** in the **Synchronize** sub-menu.
-This allows you to list and remove synchronized locations that are linked to your file.

 # Publication

 Publishing in StackEdit makes it simple for you to publish online your files.
 Once you're happy with a file, you can publish it to different hosting platforms like **Blogger**, **Dropbox**, **Gist**, **GitHub**, **Google Drive**, **WordPress** and **Zendesk**.
 With [Handlebars templates](http://handlebarsjs.com/), you have full control over what you export.